 Are you playing small?

+Be honest with yourself.
 Are you staying in a mediocre job that is kind of okay?
 Are you settling for something that will pay the bills even though it doesn’t light your heart up?
-Are you trying to convince yourself that it is okay to let go of your dreams because you’ve got a mortgage and this job pays the bills?
+Are you trying to convince yourself that it is okay to let go of your dreams because you’ve got a mortgage to pay and kids to raise?

 Pick a date on which you will “quit” your job every year, unless — after you weigh all of your possible options — your current job really is the best path forward.